Home Microphone Comparisons Shure SM7 vs. SM7B vs. SM58 vs. SM57

 In addition to that, the sound is remarkable.

-That’s right, the president of the United States of America relies on the SM57.
-Pretty amazing.
+That’s right, the president of the United States of America has relied on an SM57 since Lyndon B. Johnson was in office.

-I’ve seen it endorsed for nearly everything though (more on that in a bit), and it’s most notably famous for recording the snare drum.
+I’ve seen it endorsed for nearly everything, but it’s most notably famous for recording the snare drum – working well in the studio and/or live on stage.

 The good news is that because it’s dynamic, the noise issue isn’t nearly as bad as it would be if you jacked the gain up on a condenser.

-This is because condensers typically pick up a lot more ambient sounds, fans, traffic, dogs, your neighbor’s explosive diarrhea, etc.
+This is because condensers typically pick up a lot more ambient sounds, fans, traffic, dogs, your neighbor’s explosive diarrhea, and so forth.

 A dynamic like the SM57 is very good at rejecting outside noise even with the gain turned up considerably.